-A voicemail-enabled switch can be rebooted via a flash boot, a default button, FTP, or burnflash, each of which is described in this section.
+A voicemail-enabled switch can be rebooted via a flash boot, a default button, FTP, or by using the burnflash command, each of which is described in this section.

 Flash Boot

 The standard method for booting a voicemail-enabled switch is to boot from the switch's flash memory.
 When a switch is first powered on, it reads the boot parameters stored on the non-volatile memory, which instructs the switch to load software from flash memory.
 When the software starts, it loads its configuration, which is also stored in flash memory.